poga/devpoga.org/content/post/2020-11-30-ocaml-compiler-pipeline/index.md

 ---

-This is the second issue of [Learn OCaml the Hard Way](https://learnocamlthehardway.substack.com/welcome).
-A publication about learning OCaml from the ground up.
+**This is the second issue of [Learn OCaml the Hard Way](https://learnocamlthehardway.substack.com/welcome).
+Subscribe to get notified when a new article is out.**

 ---